Debanjannnn/GoalZilla.Linea/README.md

-# GoalZilla 🚀🐲
+# GoalZilla 🚀🐉

-Welcome to **GoalZilla** — the ultimate milestone-based crowdfunding platform on **EDU Chain**! 🎯 Whether you're funding creative projects, community initiatives, or bold ideas, GoalZilla ensures **transparency, accountability, and efficiency** with the power of **EDU Chain technology**.
+Welcome to **GoalZilla** — the ultimate milestone-based crowdfunding platform on **Linea Chain**! 🎯 Whether you're funding creative projects, community initiatives, or bold ideas, GoalZilla ensures **transparency, accountability, and efficiency** with the power of **Linea Chain technology**.
 Let’s bring your goals to life! 🎉

 ---

-## 🏆 Why Choose GoalZilla on EDU?
+## 🏆 Why Choose GoalZilla on Linea?

 💰 **Milestone-Based Funding**: Funds are released in phases, ensuring accountability at every step.
-🔒 **EDU Security**: Enjoy fast, feeless transactions and robust security features with EDU Chain.
+🔒 **Linea Security**: Enjoy fast, feeless transactions and robust security features with Linea Chain.
 👥 **Community-Powered Decisions**: Transparent voting mechanisms ensure fairness and trust.
 📈 **Reputation Growth**: Build credibility for future campaigns and long-term success.